 It is most important to enter the field confident in your ability and the workings of the day-and with good skills in fieldcraft.
-The excitement of the season doesn’t want to be spoilt by lack of preparation and ‘luck shots’ and it is paramount that you consider this by means of plentiful pre-season practice.
-There are many attributes to a good shot in the field and more than likely have the mature understanding of a shoot day inside and out and experience in all types of game shooting.
-However, these tips will help both experienced and novice guns alike and can make you a better gun in the field, so take heed on this information and enjoy your shooting.
+The excitement of the season doesn’t want to be spoilt by lack of preparation and ‘luck shots’ and it is paramount that you consider this by means of plentiful pre-season practice Pheasant shooting.
+There are many attributes to a good shot in the field and more than likely have a mature understanding of a shoot day inside and out and experience in all types of game shooting.
+However, these shooting Pheasant tips will help both experienced and novice guns alike and can make you a better gun in the field, so take heed of this information and enjoy your shooting.

 Gun mount and foot placement

-For good consistent shooting comes the basics.
-Its compulsory to have the correct fitting gun for starters and for you to be able to mount the gun swiftly and efficiently to take a clean and fatal shot.
+For good consistent shooting comes the most basics shooting Pheasant tips.
+It’s compulsory to have the correct fitting gun for starters and for you to be able to mount the gun swiftly and efficiently to take a clean and fatal shot smoothly and accurately.
 That means good mounting practise and attire which is not restricting in any way around the arms and shoulder which can then allow for a smooth shot.
-If you gun mount is not correct there is a chance that you will not lock on to the bird, misread read it and inevitably miss, probably causing yourself a bit of embarrassment and a bruised cheek.
+If you gun mount is not correct there is a chance that you will not follow the line of the bird, misread read it and inevitably miss, probably causing yourself a bit of embarrassment and a bruised cheek.
 Make a conscious effort to concentrate which will help you with a nice movement.
 It’s a good idea to remember to keep your eyes locked onto the bird and bring the stock up to your cheek, gently move onto the target and swing smoothly as you pull the trigger, keeping the gun moving as you watch the bird fall.

-With foot placement, this has a tremendous effect on how well you shoot.
+Foot placement, has a tremendous effect on how well you shoot regardless of your chosen bird.
 There is a higher chance you will have clean kills if your balance is evenly distributed and you have an element of control.
 You must watch the bird intensely to gauge the line and speed to which you will have to move your feet accordingly.
-Making little adjustments to your body position so that you can freely swing through the bird will make all the difference to the way you shoot.
-You will find this really helps and makes shooting in general a whole lot easier.
+Making little adjustments to your body position so that you can freely swing through the bird will make all the difference to the way you shoot and improve your shooting in general.
+You will find good footwork really helps and makes shooting, in general, a whole lot easier.